catharinadepari/essay/README.md

 ### :bulb: Strengths & Weaknesses
 #### Strengths
-The strengths of the web map that I identified include:
+The strengths of the web map that I identified are:
-- it provides an example a responsive designed web map as it is adaptive to different users, interactive as it allows users to expand the map and legend, and mobile device friendly.
+- the web map provides an example of **a responsive designed web map**.
+It is adaptive to different needs or types of users, allows users to expand the map and legend, and mobile-device friendly.
-- it has interactive elements that are relatively easy to navigate and help users to explore the map, and more importantly, to obtain some details about the data used for the spatial maps.
-Users can also explore the page without being overwhelmed with too many options.
+- it has interactive elements that are **relatively easy to navigate** and allow users not only to explore the map but also to obtain **details of the spatial the data** used by the developers.
+Users can also explore the page **without being overwhelmed** with too many options.
-- it gives a suprise effect as users navigate the *Dinosaur National Monument* page where the map is automatically zooms-in.
-The developers bring users to the focus on the issue by zooming in the federal oil and gas leased lands that are conflicted with the heritage site.<br>
+- it gives a **suprise effect** as users navigate the *Dinosaur National Monument* page where the map automatically zooms-in.
+The developers bring users to the focus on the issue by also automatically zooming in the federal oil and gas leased lands that are conflicted with the heritage site.<br>

 #### Weaknesses
 The weaknesses of the web map are:<br>
-- since each layer contains numerous amount of data featurs of 10 states, some maps in page of **mule migration corridor** for instance, has a very slow processing to be completely uploaded.
+- since each layer contains numerous amount of data featurs of 10 states, some **layers** in the page of **mule migration corridor** for instance, has a very **slow processing to be completely uploaded**.
 This consequently requires users to have a strong network connection and high-hardware specifications with better graphic card (Roth et al. 2018).
-- some data are better displayed with **`real time visualization`** so it can convey the change of the spatial structure of the leased land from 1897 to the current time.
+- some data are better displayed with **real time visualization** so it can convey the change of the spatial structure of the leased land from 1897 to the current time.
 The real-time data visualization has widely been used to perform real-time monitoring of critical city infrastructure and to increase transparency (Goodchild (2010) and Hudson-Smith,Batty (2014) mentioned in Li, et al., 2019, pp. 3-10).

 <img src="img/proc.png" width='900'><br>

 ### :thought_balloon: Discussion<br>
 The web map represents an effective use of digital geography in producing a spatial knowledge in an emotional and reflexive ways (James, et al., 2018, p.
-28). **Emotional** means it develops concerns and sympathy of the users participate in solving the issue. **Reflexive** means that it encourages users to reflect the conflict and mobilize to change the undesired condition.<br> Despite the effectiveness of social media in mobilizing people is highly dependent upon a lot of factors (e.g., political system of the country, government's control, literacies, internet access) (Kay, et al., 2020, p.
+28). **Emotional** means it develops concerns and sympathy of the users participate in solving  related to the issue. **Reflexive** means that it encourages users to reflect the conflict and mobilize to change the undesired condition resulted from unreformed lands leasing system in the U.S..<br> Despite the effectiveness of social media in mobilizing people is highly dependent upon a lot of factors (e.g., political system of the country, government's control, literacies, internet access) (Kay, et al., 2020, p.
 355), the **data crawling technique** from social media such as Twitter might be useful to inform users about public perceptions on this spatial conflict. <br>

 Using a form of a story map, the web map effectively communicates its goal.
 The 3 narrative elements of this web map include:
 <br>